 Gregg Ellis.
 Postdoctoral Fellow (2014-2016), worked in the lab improving computational methods to process organic chemical data.
 He is a coauthor in our paper that demonstrated for the first time deposition of oil residues on deep-sea sediments (doi:10.1371/journal.pone.0128371).
 Now a Research Analyst at Johns Hopkins All Children’s Hospital (Molecular Determinants Core), St Petersburg, FL, using metabolomics/lipidomics methods.

 Quentin Miller.
-Technician in my research projects (2012-2015) related to the analysis of PAHs in sediments from the Gulf of Mexico.
+Technician in my research projects (2012-2015) related to analyzing PAHs in sediments from the Gulf of Mexico.
 He presented his work at the Gulf of Mexico Oil Spill & Ecosystem Science Conference (Houston 2015).
 Now an Environmental Science Graduate student at Oregon State University.

 Kathleen Watson.
 Graduated with a Master’s degree in Chemical Oceanography at the College of Marine Science, USF (2014).
-Master’s thesis on the spatial and temporal extent of the subsurface hydrocarbon intrusion formed as a result of the Deepwater Horizon oil spill in 2010.
+Master’s thesis on the spatial and temporal extent of the subsurface hydrocarbon intrusion formed due to the Deepwater Horizon oil spill in 2010.
 Now manager at AAA office in Seattle.

 Macie Hanneken.
 Intern, undergraduate student from from Eckerd College (summer 2014).